pros and cons of porcelain countertops

 • Chemical-Resistant

 Acidic foods, drinks, and chemicals will not dull or etch the surface finish or porcelain like marble.
-Also, chemicals will not bleach or discolor porcelain kitchen countertops as can happen to quartz countertops.
+Chemicals will not bleach or discolor porcelain kitchen countertops, as can happen to quartz countertops.

 • Ultraviolet Light Resistant

-Porcelain is also resistant to ultraviolet light which will stop it from fading due to sunlight so it is a great choice for outdoor kitchen countertops.
+Porcelain is also resistant to ultraviolet light, which prevents it from fading in sunlight, making it a great choice for outdoor kitchen countertops.

 • Various Colors And Patterns

-Porcelain countertops come in almost all shades or patterns and with many that look like marble and other natural stone.
+Porcelain countertops come in almost all shades or patterns, and many look like marble or other natural stones.

 • Sealing Is Usually Not Necessary

-Generally speaking, porcelain does not need any sealing because the fire glazing blocks against staining and moisture.
-But sealing can be needed in certain instances.
+Generally speaking, porcelain does not need sealing because the fire glazing protects against staining and moisture.
+However, sealing can be needed in certain instances.

 • Environmentally Friendly And Recyclable